alkihis/line-file-reader/README.md

 **A warning about using `RegExp` as separator**: Data is retrieved with byte chunks:
-If you use regex that matches things of more than one byte, separated presents at the end/start of a chunk can be incorrectly matched.
+If you use regex that matches things of more than one byte, patterns positionned at the end/start of a chunk can be incorrectly matched.
 It is recommanded to use `RegExp` objects only to do “or” conditions, like `\n|\r\n|\r`.

 ```ts